Richard C. Spain

 Richard Spain concentrates his practice in estate planning, real estate, trust matters, and corporate representation.
 A practicing attorney in Cleveland, Ohio for seven years, Mr. Spain returned to his hometown of Chicago in 1982.
 In addition to being an honors graduate of Lawrence University and a graduate of Case Western Reserve University’s School of Law, Mr. Spain also earned a LL.M. degree in taxation at John Marshall Law School.
 Due to the firm’s involvement in servicing the needs of individuals with disabilities, he is experienced in developing specialized estate plans for the elderly and for families with members who are disabled and has spoken on those topics for many consumer, parent and professional groups, including presentations for the Chicago Bar Association, the Illinois CPA Society, and the American Bar Association.

 Mr. Spain has long been an active volunteer for various not-for-profit organizations.
-He is a past board member, officer or committee member of The Arc of Illinois, The Hanover Condominium Association, Young Audiences of Chicago, Young Audiences of Greater Cleveland, The Chicago Youth Symphony Orchestra, The Fairmount Theater of the Deaf, The Singing Angels of Northwestern Ohio, Chikaming Country Club, and the Trustees of Reservations and presently serves as the Board Treasurer of the Old Masters Society of the Art Institute of Chicago.
+He is a past board member, officer or committee member of The Old Masters Society of the Art Institute of Chicago, The Arc of Illinois, The Hanover Condominium Association, Young Audiences of Chicago, Young Audiences of Greater Cleveland, The Chicago Youth Symphony Orchestra, The Fairmount Theater of the Deaf, The Singing Angels of Northeastern Ohio, Chikaming Country Club, and the Trustees of Reservations.
+He presently serves on the board of Chikaming Open Lands and is a member of the Committee on Painting and Sculpture of Europe at the Art Institute of Chicago.

 Theresa Varnet has been an advocate for persons with disabilities for over 40 years.
 In addition to being a certified teacher, a licensed social worker and a graduate of the DePaul University College of Law, she is the parent of a disabled adult daughter.
 She has served as Social Services Director in a residential school for profoundly retarded children, Coordinator for a Special Education Cooperative and as a Citizen Advocacy/Disability Rights Coordinator.
 While living in the Sultanate of Oman, she assisted the Omani Ministry of Social Affairs in developing the first preschool program for children with handicapping conditions.